gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 Expect this to feel more painful than just having the shoes on, but it should still be a bearable (if not really *fun*) sensation.

 I learned this tip from a very helpful gentleman at a local hiking/outdoors store:
-He wasn’t a climber himself, and probably not someone I would consult now about minute differences in bouldering shoes, but he was really good at setting expectations for a beginner (‘you are going to buy a pair of shoes that feel *too small*’) and getting fit right.
+He wasn’t a climber himself, and probably not someone I would consult now about minute differences in bouldering shoes, but he was really good at setting expectations for a beginner (‘you are going to buy shoes that are *too small*’) and getting fit right.
 He had me just sit with each pair of shoes on my feet for 15 minutes before making me step on footholds and would feel how my toes were laying in each different size.
 (Remember: Touching the front, but not necessarily all crimped up against it.)
-Finally, after one half size step down that had me go ‘Oh, that is way more painful,’ he had me quickly hop in a half size up again and step on footholds right away – the way this felt very bearable all of a sudden was a big hint that the smallest size was one step too small.
+Finally, after one half size step down that had me go ‘Oh, that is way more painful,’ he had me quickly hop in a half size up again and step on footholds right away – the way this felt very bearable all of a sudden was a big hint that the smaller size was one step too small.

 <!--* the big difficulty is to discern pain of not being used to this sensation (you will get used to it) and pain from trying to fit your feet into too small shoes (you will/should not get used to this)-->
 The big difficulty in this process is to tell apart the pain of not being used to the sensation of wearing a snugly fitting shoe and the pain from having your feet in shoes that are too small.